concordion/concordion-collapse-output-extension/src/test/resources/spec/concordion/ext/collapse/usage/MarkdownUsage.md

 _(However we may change to a different Markdown parser in future that does allow markdown syntax within HTML)._

-When using Markdown format specifications, the additional namespace needs to be declared in the fixture class

-     @RunWith(ConcordionRunner.class)
-     @ConcordionOptions(declareNamespaces={"ext", "urn:concordion-extensions:2010"})
-     @Extensions(CollapseOutputExtension.class)
-     public class ....

 ## [Example](- "")

 For example, this Markdown format specification contains inline HTML